-Division are trial courts where civil matters such as
+Division.
+The Civil Divisions are trial courts where civil matters such as

-breach of contract, eviction, foreclosure, personal injury, land disputes, medical malpractice and
+breach of contract, eviction, foreclosure, personal injury, land disputes,

-The Civil Division also include Small Claims Courts,
+The Civil Division also includes Small Claims Courts, which

-Court for persons to use in the small claims process.
-Cases with money damages
+Court for persons to use in the small claim process.
+Cases with money

-Superior Courthouses throughout the state, although not all Superior Courts do
+Division Courthouses throughout the state, although not all Civil Divisions do

 provide that service.